polaris-slo-cloud/polaris-slo-framework/README.md

 To this end, a [cost efficiency](http://www2.tisip.no/quis/public_files/wp7-cost-effectiveness-efficiency.pdf) SLO could be offered by the provider.
 Based on [this article](https://ieeexplore.ieee.org/document/6319167), we define the cost efficiency of a cloud application as the number of requests per second faster than N milliseconds divided by the total cost of the service.
 The cost efficiency could be exported by one or more services of the deployment as a *custom metric* and the service provider can use it as a base for creating an SLO that can be configured by the service consumers.
-SLOC can then take care of automatically of scaling all services within the CMS-as-a-Service workload, based on this cost efficiency SLO.
+Polaris can then take care of automatically of scaling all services within the CMS-as-a-Service workload, based on this cost efficiency SLO.

 A service consumer can now deploy the CMS-as-a-Service as a workload in his/her cloud subscription.
 To configure the SLO, the consumer configures an *SLO Mapping*, which associates the cost efficiency SLO to the particular workload and supplies the desired cost efficiency as configuration values.